halfbakedsneed/chowdown/README.md

 ```

 Every callback is passed a [`Scope`](#using-scopes) object (the same object that is returned from the main `elicit` function).
-It has methods allowing you to query the document for different things within a context.
+It has methods allowing you to query the document (relative to the scope) for different things.

-### Implicit Inner Query Creation
+### Implicit query creation

 As seen above, it's possible to take shortcuts to describe queries.